HL7/davinci-deqm/input/pagecontent/gaps-in-care-reporting.md

 #### Add Remark to Gaps in Care Report
 {:.no_toc}

-Note to Balloters: We are actively seeking input on [remark codes](CodeSystem-deqm-care-gap-remark.html), the [remark value set](ValueSet-care-gap-remark.html), and the remark workflow.
+{: .stu-note}
-{:.note-to-balloters}
+We are actively seeking input on [remark codes](CodeSystem-deqm-care-gap-remark.html), the [remark value set](ValueSet-care-gap-remark.html), and the remark workflow.

 When considering a Gaps in Care Report, a remark(s) may be added using the [Care Gap Remark](StructureDefinition-deqm-careGapRemark.html) extension.
 If a remark is added to a Gaps in Care Report, then the [Care Gap Remark](StructureDefinition-deqm-careGapRemark.html) extension can be added to the measure report with a ([PATCH](https://www.hl7.org/fhir/http.html#patch)) request, or the entire MeasureReport with the added extension can be POSTed.